charrio/elemental/pages/about.md

 ## Summary

 All Inclusive Brazilian Jiu Jitsu vacation to the beautiful country of Colombia.
+Camps are designed to ignite the sense of wanderlust and adventure by uncovering hidden gems in new grounds while practicing world class Jiu Jitsu and making friends in a respectful and safe environment.

 ## What’s included